The Columbarium at St. Dominic's

 Appearance and Placement

-The Columbarium at St. Dominic’s will respectfully and discreetly complement the beautiful gothic architecture of St. Dominic’s.
-Family members and friends will have access to The Columbarium and will be able to pause and remember their loved ones in a quiet and private prayerful place.
-The niches will be placed out of sight of the nave, within the ambulatory walkway and the Friar’s Chapel behind the main altar.
-Materials will match the stone and architecture used throughout the Church’s construction.
+The Columbarium at St. Dominic’s respectfully and discreetly complements the beautiful gothic architecture of St. Dominic’s.
+Family members and friends have access to The Columbarium and will be able to pause and remember their loved ones and all those who have died in a quiet and private prayerful place in accordance with the Spritiual Works of Mercy.
+The niches are reverently placed behind the Grand Main Altar of the Church within the Friar’s Chapel, and along the ambulatory walkway that encircles the altar, within the Ascension Room, and in a Community Pedestal is located in the Narthex, near the Ascension Room.
+Materials match the stone and architecture used throughout the Church’s construction.

 Frequently Asked Questions